firehawkvfx/firehawk-main/README.md

     ]
 }
 ```
-In AWS | IAM | Policies: Create a new policy named: Cloud9CustomRole.
+- In AWS Management Console | IAM | Policies: Create a new policy named: Cloud9CustomRole.

-Apply This JSON policy:
+Use this JSON definition for the policy:
 ```
 {
     "Version": "2012-10-17",